aimms/how-to/Articles/123/123-WebUI-FORMS.rst

         endif;
     endif;

-If there is an error, this will be logged via the function webui::CreateValidationError.
+If there is an error, this will be logged via the function ``webui::CreateValidationError``.

 The second check we do is that the manufacturer is specified and the length is at least 3.